LukeShortCloud/simpler_things_rpg/README.md

 # Simpler Things RPG

-An open source role-playing table-top game engine.
-PDF releases of the game rules and other supporting documents are available [here](https://github.com/ekultails/simpler_things_rpg/releases).
+An open source tabletop role-playing game (TTRPG) engine.
+PDF releases of the game rules and other supporting documents are available as assets [here](https://github.com/ekultails/simpler_things_rpg/releases).

+Most TTRPGs are complicated, require large and expensive reference guides, and take too long to learn all of the rules.
+Simpler Things RPG was created to make the focus on the characters, stories, and fun.
+Not learning the rules.

 Goals: